BECOME AN OWEN PTA MEMBER

 Each year your PTA sponsors an art contest for students K-12.
 Students compete at their local school for an opportunity to advance to district, state and national levels.
 The competition is an invitation for students to express themselves in a fresh way.
-The Art in Education committee hopes to encourage every student to submit at least one entry, if not more.
 There are six categories to choose from and no limit to how a student can interpret the theme.

 REFLECTIONS RULES IN BRIEF

 Literature: Must be handwritten or typed by the student on any paper not to exceed 8 1/2 x 11 inches in size.
 (Grade 1 and younger, and Special Education students may be assisted without altering child’s words.)
 Work must be no more than 2,000 words.
 Could be: poem, play, short story, essay, etc. Literature projects may be in the student’s native language, but must be translated into English without altering the student’s expression.

 Photography up to 11 x 14 inches (including mat) or smaller.
 Photography may be black and white or color.
 The student must snap the photograph using any still camera.
-A student may submit a photo, collage, retouched print, multiple exposure, etc.
+A student may submit a photo, collage print, retouched print, multiple exposure, etc.

 Visual Arts: Artwork can be up to 30 x 24 inches in size, or smaller.
 Completed project must be flat.
 Do not glue anything on your work that will not be completely flat.
 May use drawing, painting, printmaking, collage, etc. Artwork on stretched canvas will be disqualified.